|

 in Chart mode only), all channels are scanned sequentially and continually

 throughout the sample interval.
-The Averaging window is not
+The Averaging window does not

 are not possible.
 This mode provides a more continuous sampling of

-each channel than in the 'normal' averaging mode, wherein each sample is
+each channel than in the 'User specified, each channel' mode (A-D menu), wherein each sample is

-sampled for N averages before proceeding to the next channel.
+sampled for a specific number of averages before proceeding to the next channel.
 It differs

-from the 'continuous averaging' option described below in that all
+from the 'continuous, last channel' option (A-D menu) in that all

 channels are scanned continuously, not just the last one.